GaiaDweller/Reed-and-Carson/user_Stories.md

 ### Acceptance Criteria

 - The player must be able to visually identify and collect power-ups on the screen.
-- Power-ups must provide temporary benefits and have a visual indicator for the duration of the effect.
+- Power-ups must provide benefits and have a visual indicator for the effect.

 ## User Story 4: Score Tracking